configcat/docs/website/docs/advanced/team-collaboration.md

 ## Managing Team Members (Product level)
 You can manage your team on the <a href="https://app.configcat.com/product/members" target="_blank">Team Members page</a> of every Product.

-Organization Admins have unlimited access to every Product under an Organization.
+*Organization Admins* have unlimited access to every Product under an Organization, their permissions can't be edited under the product.
 [Read more on Organization Management](/organization.md)

 ## Managing Team Members (Organization level)
 Only *Organization Admins* can manage Organization level permissions.

-To manage Organization Members, go to:
+To manage organization members, go to:
 [Organization Members & Roles page.](https://app.configcat.com/organization/members)

 ## Permissions & Permission Groups (Product level)